-Arrival Dates: The arrival dates for the South African programs are completely flexible.
-We ask that no participants arrive December 23-27 or December 31-January 3.
+Arrival Dates: The arrival dates for the South African programs are very flexible.
+We ask that no participants arrive on a Sunday, and no participants arrive December 23-27 or December 31-January 3.
 This allows our coordinator and staff in South Africa to spend the Christmas and New Years holidays with their families.

 Visa: We will help you plan for your South African visa.
 Check to see if your passport is from an exempt country.

 Notes & Helpful Links: Participants will fly into Cape Town International Airport (CPT).
 Here's a handy tool to see what time it is in Cape Town: Time Conversion Tool.
 If you live in the northern hemisphere, remember that seasons are the opposite!
 Check the Weather in Cape Town.
+Be sure to consult the Center for Disease Control's recommended immunizations.
 There is so much to see and do around the Cape...
 Once you have exhausted the usual tourist destinations, here's a great list of recommendations for 40 Things To Do in Cape Town Under R200.

 After you fill out the Application Form on our website, our Application Advisor will be in touch to help you with the next steps.